-Enshrouded Tank Build Guide (Patch 13 / Update 7)
+Enshrouded Tank Build Guide (Update 8 / Forging the Path)

-Enshrouded Tank Build Guide (Patch 13 / Update 7)
+Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 Tank is the Warrior-cluster build that exists to soak hits, hold aggro in co-op, and walk through Shroud zones that would shred a glass-cannon.
 Constitution scaling and shield-block mechanics carry the archetype.
-You trade roughly half a Barbarian's damage for survivability that no other build matches in Patch 13.
+You trade roughly half a Barbarian's damage for survivability that no other build matches in the Update 8 patch, and the new 80% armor mitigation cap makes that trade better than it has ever been.
 In a 4-to-16 player group that trade is worth it.
 Solo, the math is harder, and this guide tells you when to switch.

 Why Tank Matters